Smart-Objects/Impact-Events-Dataset/README.md

 If you use the Impact Events dataset in your work, please make the corresponding citation.

 Research papers concerning the dataset:

 **Arxiv**:

 Github repository citation:

 **APA**:

 Katsidimas, I., Kotzakolios, T., Nikoletseas, S., Panagiotou, S. H., Timpilis, K., & Tsakonas, C. Impact Events for Structural Health Monitoring of a Plastic Thin Plate [Data set]

 **BibTeX**:

 @misc{Katsidimas_Impact_Events_for,
 author = {Katsidimas, Ioannis and Kotzakolios, Thanasis and Nikoletseas, Sotiris and Panagiotou, Stefanos H. and Timpilis, Konstantinos and Tsakonas, Constantinos}, title = {{Impact Events for Structural Health Monitoring of a Plastic Thin Plate}}
 }

+# License

+Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA):

+A creative commons license that bans commercial use and requires you to release any modified works under this license.